Jose01000111/osTicket-Install/README.md

 <img src="https://i.imgur.com/9dYCotk.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
+<h1>osTicket -Instalation</h1>
-My goal with this project is to replicate a real-world IT helpdesk environment using osTicket on an Azure VM.
-I want to get hands-on with a ticketing system that IT teams actually use, practice troubleshooting workflows, SLAs, and helpdesk operations, and build confidence in handling service requests—all while preparing for the CompTIA A+ certification.
-At this stage, I’m not just learning concepts—I’m applying them.
-This setup will help me think like an IT professional, work through realistic support scenarios, and sharpen the skills I’ll need when I land my first IT role<br />
+This lab will initiate the process of creating a real-world IT helpdesk environment by installing osTicket on an Azure VM.
+The installation will set up the environment to manage users and helpdesk professionals, enabling the creation of support workflows, SLAs, and ticket management operations.
+This setup will serve as the foundation for preparing for the CompTIA A+ certification and building the practical skills needed for a future IT role.<br />

 <h2>Install osTicket on an Azure VM</h2>